 At the beginning of the online TAP application on HESC, you will be prompted to create a HESC-specific user name and personal identification number called a HescPIN.
 You will use your HescPIN when electronically signing your TAP application and when accessing your HESC account information in the future.
-NYIT's NYS TAP school code: 4 Years Undergraduate - 2120.
+The NYS TAP school code: 4 Years Undergraduate - 2120.

-If you are a qualifying New York State resident, you should complete the TAP on the online application using the New York State link on the FAFSA Submission Confirmation page, or by going to hesc.ny.gov.
+If you are a qualifying New York State resident, you should complete the TAP application online using the New York State link on the FAFSA Submission Confirmation page, or by going to hesc.ny.gov.